Henrik-Xu/English/Travel/Renting_a_car.md

 * How about the gas tank?
 Is it full already?
 Do I need to fill it up when I bring the car back?
 * Do you want insurance for an additional fee?
-* Do you have any cars with winter tires?
+* Do you have any cars with winter tires? `winter tires`-雪胎
 * What kind of vehicles do you have available?
 * Do you have any one-way rental options?
 ## Discussion Questions